Professional Reviews

 Kaspersky Safe Kids Features

-Kaspersky Safe Kids also provides access to device usage reports, which show you how long your child used his device and when he used it the most throughout the day.
+Kaspersky Safe Kids also provides access to device usage reports, which show you how long your child used their device and when they used it the most throughout the day.

 Kaspersky Safe Kids Features